elrumordelaluz/reactour/README.md

 #### steps

-> Array of elements to highligt with special info and props
+> Array of elements to highlight with special info and props

 Type: `shape`